 Our huge selection of supported cycle routes across Europe offer you the opportunity to ride to or from some iconic, picturesque cities.
 Graded yellow, these routes will see you cycling some moderate distances over multiple days, presenting a real challenge on two wheels.

 Fancy travelling a bit further across our globe?
-Our 10-12 day challenges allow you to visit some of the new Seven Wonders of the World – Cycle Rajasthan goes through the deserts of India, finishing at the Taj Mahal; join our Inca Cycle to visit Machu Picchu; or visit Angkor Wat, the oldest religious site in the world, when you ride from Ho Chi Minh.
+Cycle Rajasthan traverses through the deserts of India, finishing at the Taj Mahal; or cycle from Ho Chi Minh to Angkor Wat, the oldest religious site in the world.

 Orange Graded Trips

-Taking the challenge level up a notch, our orange-graded routes have some tougher, more hilly terrain over longer distances.
-If you’ve already cycled the classic London to Paris, continue your journey from Paris to Geneva, or Geneva to Nice, showcasing the best of France’s mountainous terrain.
-Or join our Portugal Cycle and take on the N2, Portugal’s answer to Route 66.
+Taking the challenge level up a notch, our orange-graded routes have some tougher, hillier terrain over longer distances.
+If you’ve already cycled the classic London to Paris, continue your journey from Paris to Geneva.
+Leaving France you can cycle from Carcassonne to Barcelona, or if you prefer the draw of pizza and pasta, join us in Italy for the Great Italian Lakes Cycle Challenge.
+We’ve also found Portugal’s answer to Route 66, the N2.